MichelBras/Laravel-Docker/readme.md

 mysql -u 'DB_USERNAME' -p 'DB_PASSWORD'
 ```

-With acess to the database as the new user you can migrate the database.
+With acess to the database as the new user you can migrate and seed the database.

 ```
-docker-compose exec app php artisan migrate
+docker-compose exec app php artisan migrate --seed
 ```

 You can also use tinker in the container